When you start to plan your retirement, you may think of drastic changes to the way you live life every day.

 But you may be surprised to discover some things that don't change when you stop working.
 Bills still need to get paid, and you may still need to make extra money or find something to do if you find you have a lot of time on your hands.

-So before you brace for drastic changes in your post-work life, but here are some things that may follow you from being employed to being retired.
+So before you brace yourself for drastic changes in your post-work life, here are some things that may follow you from being employed to being retired.

 You still have to pay for insurance

-Insurance costs could be an expensive line item on your retirement budget, but you’ll be thankful you have insurance if you need it later on.
+Insurance costs could be an expensive item in your retirement budget, but you'll be thankful you have insurance if you need it later on.

 You still have to pay home costs